hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 Finally, you can even run your tests from here, by passing the "test" target to the underlying build system.
 If you use CMake 3.15+, you can shorten `--target` to `-t`.
 There's also a new `cmake <dir>
---install` comand in 3.15 that does the install - without invoking the underlying build system!
+--install` command in 3.15 that does the install - without invoking the underlying build system!

 > ## Warning about in-source builds
 >